vinceoct/u3_hw_hello_react/README.md

 Update your `Hello` component in `App.js` so that you're passing in a name as a prop.

+Then, create a function that Alerts you "Remember to take a break, React is tough!", pass this function down from App.js to your child component as a prop, and use react's onClick function to call it

 ### BONUS

 Feeling ambitious?